Three students organizing vials in a lab classroom

 • Study abroad is definitely possible, although a winter session, spring break, or summer session experience fits most easily with the PharmTox curriculum.
 Visit the Study Abroad Major Advising Page for PharmTox to learn more.

-• One to two travel awards are given annually to allow seniors to attend a national conference in the field of pharmacology and toxicology, and funding is often available to facilitate travel for interested students to regional conferences near Madison.
+• One to two travel awards are given annually to allow seniors to attend a national conference in a field related to pharmacology or toxicology.

-• The annual PharmD/PharmTox Research Symposium provides students with an opportunity to present their research projects each spring.
+• The annual School of Pharmacy research poster session provides students with an opportunity to present their research projects each spring.